 Beryl always raced best when she was in a ‘bloody minded strop’ and had a point to prove, so need I say more?!
 She was livid and was going to punish anyone who dared get on the water with her.
 She blasted off the start, got in front, and from there her strategy was to listen out for the Belgian coach; each time he called out to his athlete, Beryl sprinted.

-Carrie Wood also competed in the same event, and Gill Bond seems to have done so too.
-Clare Parker and Rhian Davies came second in lightweight doubles, racing as the ARA.
+Carrie Wood also competed in the same event, and Gill Bond raced too, winning a medal although it’s not clear in what event.
+Claire Parker and Rhian Davies came second in lightweight doubles, racing as the ARA.

 The openweight eight won on the Saturday with domestic British opposition second and third, but was beaten on the Sunday by a young German crew.
 The openweight coxed four was second on both days, again behind Germans.

 Nottinghamshire International Regatta (31 May-1 June 1986)

 For many years, NIR had struggled to attract many overseas entries, but the men’s events featured a higher than usual number of overseas international crews seeking familiarity with the venue before the World Championships there in August.
 The same was not true of the women’s racing, though, which saw the GB openweight women romping home in their four, pair and eight on both days, ahead of non-international opposition.
 The lightweight coxless four took two golds, and the new lightweight double of Gill Bond and Carol-Ann Wood won by eight seconds over a Belgian squad crew on the Saturday.
 Beryl got two silvers in the lightweight singles, finishing on both days behind the Belgian sculler whom she’d beaten on the Sunday of Ghent.
 A second lightweight four of Sally-Ann Panton, Jo Toch, Stephanie Bew and one other also raced.